andresoviedo/google-drive-ftp-adapter-online/README.md

 4. Open your FTP client and connect to host "ftpdrive.andresoviedo.org" and port "50000"
 5. Enjoy :)

+You can replace *ftpdrive.andresoviedo.org* with your own domain.

 # FTP / FTPs

 The google-drive-ftp-adapter-online service offers FTP and FTPs as well.
 * FTPs is the recommended connection protocol (encrypted data transfers)
 * FTP is an insecure protocol.
 Use it at your own risk

 # Stack